Frequently Asked Questions

 If your panel is made up of four panelists, please plan on speaking no longer than 15 minutes; if your panel has three panelists, each individual presentation can be 20 minutes long.
 Please respect these time limits so that there will be adequate time for questions and discussion.

 Can I use a PowerPoint or other visual aide during my presentation?

 Aside from the keynote speaker, paper panels have 3-5 speakers organized around a common theme, methodology or area of study.
-Panel participants are asked to speak no more than 15 minutes to ensure adequate time for discussion and Q&A. Roundtables convene 5-6 scholars to discuss a particular project or topic.
-Participants speak for 10 minutes followed by discussion.
+Panel participants are asked to speak no more than 15 minutes (4 panelists) (20 minutes for 3 panelists) to ensure adequate time for discussion and Q&A. Roundtables convene 5-6 scholars to discuss a particular project or topic.
+Participants speak for 10 minutes followed by a discussion.

 How many sessions can I participate in?